Chart Color Schemes

 Residential development activity is lower than average in Holder according to AreaSearch's national comparison of local real estate markets

-Holder averaged approximately four new dwelling approvals annually over the past five financial years, totalling 22 homes.
-As of FY-26, two approvals have been recorded.
-On average, each home built between FY-21 and FY-25 attracted around 5.8 new residents per year, indicating significant demand exceeding supply, which typically drives price growth and increased buyer competition.
-The average expected construction cost value for new dwellings was $241,000 during this period.
+Holder averaged approximately 4 new dwelling approvals annually over the past five financial years, totalling 22 homes.
+As of FY-26, 2 approvals have been recorded.
+On average, each home built between FY-21 and FY-25 accommodated around 5.8 new residents per year, indicating significant demand exceeding supply, which typically leads to price growth and increased buyer competition.
+The average construction cost value for new dwellings was $241,000 during this period.

-In FY-26, $622,000 in commercial development approvals have been recorded, suggesting a predominantly residential focus.
-Compared to the Australian Capital Territory, Holder's rate of new dwelling approvals per person is roughly two-thirds lower, placing it among the 11th percentile nationally, which may limit buyer options while strengthening demand for established homes.
-This level reflects market maturity and potential development constraints.
+In the current financial year, commercial development approvals totalled $622,000, suggesting a predominantly residential focus.
+Compared to the Australian Capital Territory, Holder had around two-thirds the rate of new dwelling approvals per person as of FY-25, placing it among the 11th percentile nationally, which implies limited buyer options while strengthening demand for established homes.
+This lower level reflects market maturity and possible development constraints.

-New development in Holder consists of 67.0% standalone homes and 33.0% medium to high-density housing, offering a mix of opportunities across price brackets, from traditional family housing to more affordable compact alternatives.
-With population expected to remain stable or decline, Holder may experience reduced pressure on housing, potentially creating buying opportunities.
+New developments consisted of 67.0% standalone homes and 33.0% medium to high-density housing, offering a mix of opportunities across price brackets.
+With population expected to remain stable or decline in Holder, pressure on housing should reduce, potentially presenting buying opportunities.

 Frequently Asked Questions - Development